Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 - PLL generates MCLK to ADC, such that ADC can generate BCLK and FSYNC from it.

-- ADC working...

 - I<sup>2</sup>S receiver collects DATA from ADC and sends the four channels -- ***left1 left2 right1 right2***-- to the algorithm.
 Note: The signal is in two's complement.

 - Ethernet supports 100M high speed for real-time audio data transmission every FSYNC.

 - When both the datapath and Ethernet are enabled, audio data can be transmitted from the FPGA port to the PC port for further analysis.

-- **Simple-Algorithm takes the inputs and enhances the audio with one output.
-That is based on power estimation**
+- Simple-Algorithm takes the inputs and enhances the audio with one output.
+That is based on power estimation

-- **Complex-Algorithm takes the inputs, puts them through low-pass filter, then does cross-correlation and prints the correlation lines on a LUT.
-One output is combined from the four attenuation compensation blocks..**
+- Complex-Algorithm takes the inputs, puts them through low-pass filter, then does cross-correlation and prints the correlation lines on a LUT.
+One output is combined from the four attenuation compensation blocks.

 - DAC takes the audio signal in two's complement, inverts it to unsigned, then outputs the audio processed by the algorithm.